-- Conduct environmental reviews regularly, and consider combining them with occupational health and safety audits. - Check all aspects of the environment and modify as necessary to reduce the risk of falls.

-- Identify the resident's preferred arrangement for personal belongings and furniture, and ensure they are easily accessible. - Use a low-rise bed that measures 14 cm from the floor for those residents at high risk. - Use floor mats at the bedside if the resident is at risk of serious injury (such as for residents with osteoporosis).
+- Conduct environmental reviews regularly and consider combining them with occupational health and safety audits. - Check all aspects of the environment and modify as necessary to reduce the risk of falls. - Identify the resident's preferred arrangement for personal belongings and furniture, and ensure they are easily accessible. - Use a low-rise bed that measures 14 cm from the floor for those residents at high risk (this is a restrictive practice) - Use floor mats at the bedside if the resident is at risk of serious injury (such as for residents with osteoporosis).